-- Liaison to English Department and Gender and Sexuality Studies Program
+- Liaison: English, and Gender & Sexuality Studies Program

 Honors & Awards

 - 2014 Summer Research Fellowship, Rider University

 - Recipient of 2014 Ziegler-Gee Award, Gender & Sexuality Studies Program, Rider University

 - Recipient of 2012 Research Award, New Jersey Library Association, College & University Section (NJLA CUS)

 - 2012 Summer Research Fellowship, Rider University